What a DEXA Scan Tells You That Nothing Else Can

 A DEXA scan costs roughly the same as a month of supplements or two personal training sessions.
 The difference is that it tells you whether those supplements and sessions are actually doing anything.
 For most people who take their health or fitness seriously, the answer is yes -- it's worth it.

-Book a body composition scan at our Rancho Mirage location.
+Book a body composition scan or bone density screening at our Rancho Mirage or San Dimas location.

 Book Your DEXA Scan